2010 Australian federal election: Redistributions

-Since the previous national election in 2007 there were a number of redistributions.
+Since the previous national election in 2007 there had been a number of redistributions.
 These realignments of electorate boundaries are regularly undertaken by the Australian Electoral Commission and they maintain similar voter numbers in each electorate.
 They saw Labor's notional number of seats increase to 88 with the coalition's notional number decreased to 59, with independents in three.
 The swing required by the opposition to win majority government had decreased by approximately 0.1 percent.

-The redistribution of electoral divisions for Western Australia made the Liberal held Swan notionally Labor, and vastly changed Kalgoorlie and O'Connor, with the former being safer for the Liberals, and the latter becoming more marginal.
+The redistribution of electoral divisions for Western Australia made the Liberal-held Swan notionally Labor, and vastly changed Kalgoorlie and O'Connor, with the former being safer for the Liberals, and the latter becoming more marginal.
 Kalgoorlie was also renamed Durack.
 The redistribution also damaged the WA Nationals' chances of a House of Representatives seat.
 Tasmania was also redistributed but, while there were some changes to boundaries, little changed in terms of seat margins.

 New South Wales lost a seat to Queensland due to population changes for the second election in a row.
 The Labor Party suggested the abolition of the marginal Liberal seat of Macarthur, while the Liberal Party suggested that Liberal-held Hume and National-held Riverina be merged to create a new seat called "Bradman" in honour of Sir Donald Bradman.
 The National Party suggested the abolition of the Labor-held city seat of Banks.
 The draft New South Wales redistribution, published in August 2009, proposed that Reid be abolished and that Lowe be renamed "McMahon" in honour of former Prime Minister Sir William McMahon.
 In response to widespread criticism of the abolition of the name "Reid", the finalised redistribution, published in October 2009, instead had Lowe renamed "Reid" and Prospect replaced with McMahon.
 Boundary changes also resulted in the Liberal seats of Macarthur, Greenway and Gilmore becoming notionally Labor-held, with major changes to other seats, including Calare, Parkes and Macquarie.

 In Queensland, the seat of Wright was created as a Liberal-held seat based on the Gold Coast hinterland.
 The redistribution saw the status of Blair change from marginal Labor to a safe Labor seat.
 The status of marginal Liberal seats Dickson and Herbert also changed to marginal Labor seats.

 A redistribution for Victoria commenced in 2010, but was not finalised before the election was called.